yzqian/final_project/README.md

 	User can compare the rent of same type room of two communities.

-"map":	input "map" + community's name, e.g. "map Traver Ridge".
+"map":	input "map" + community's name.
+	 e.g. "map Traver Ridge".
 It will return a plotly map of community's location.

 "exit": To finish this program.